Mr. Pip: Reception

 Dennis Harvey of Variety said that the film "Like fellow Kiwi Peter Jackson, Andrew Adamson has followed a run of large-scale fantasy entertainments (two "Shreks", two "Narnias") by adapting an inspirational-uplift literary novel".
 Harvey also wrote "This gimmicky story set during Papua New Guinea's civil war reaches for emotional effect in a fatally hamfisted fashion".

-By contrast, the The New Zealand Herald gave the film 4 out of 5 stars, saying "it's a joy".
+By contrast, The New Zealand Herald gave the film 4 out of 5 stars, saying "it's a joy".
 The review applauded Laurie's portrayal of Mr Watts and notes that "the film belongs to Xzannjah, whose radiant yet unshowy performance nails Matilda dead centre and pulls off the tricky double act of being our eyes on the action and its central character".
 The review's verdict is "Smart and cinematically adventurous".